KASPACOM/swap-sdk/README.md

   - Fetches the current partner fee in percentage (bps/divisor).
 - **getTokensFromGraph(limit?: number, search?: string): Promise<any[]>**
   - Queries the subgraph for tokens.
 Use for token lists/search.
+- **refreshTokensAndUpdateQuote(forceQuoteUpdate = false): Promise<void>**
+  - Refreshes tokens from the subgraph and updates quote if configured.
+Needed to be called after swap completed or once in a while to get updated quotes.
+- **destroy(): void**
+  - Releases all resources from the controller, needs to be called after done using the controller.

 ## Types